 2. Functionality tests on real devices

 To make sure we fully test the functionality and do not miss anything, three of our team members tested the reservation process on three different iPhone models.

 We quickly spotted the issue, the button to proceed to fill in personal info was simply not working in vertical/portrait view.
 To proceed to the next step, users had to turn their iPhones to a horizontal view.
 Here it was, the bug that was not allowing users to make a reservation.

 3. Solving the problem

 4. Checking the data after the fix

 After 4 weeks, we proceeded to evaluate the data to see if the bug fix had any effect on the reservation funnel.
-It did indeed and in only 4 weeks time we saw:
+It did indeed and in only 4 weeks’ time we saw:

 - +148,35% in revenue

 - +48,20% in eCommerce conversion rate

-13,21% decrease in drop off from personal info step for reservations on iPhones.
+- –13,21% in drop-off from the personal info step for reservations on iPhones

-Timeline illustrating eCommerce Conversion Rate and Revenue before and after bug on iPhones was fixed
+Here’s the timeline illustrating eCommerce conversion rate and revenue before and after the bug on iPhones was fixed: